Conradmitchell465/browserd/packages/stream-provider/README.md

 How to get browserd up and running. ⚙

 ### Docker
-> Note: Your `.env` file should be in the project directory (next to `package.json`) - for more details see the [Configuration](#configuration) section above.
+> Note: Your `.env` file should be in the stream-provider package directory (next to `package.json`) - for more details see the
+[Configuration](#configuration) section above.

 You'll need [docker](https://docs.docker.com/install/) to build and run.
 Once you have it, you can build and run:

 ```
 # build the container (and source)
-docker build . -t browserd:local
+docker build . -f packages/stream-provider -t browserd-provider:local

 # run
-docker run -it --env-file .env browserd:local
+docker run -it --env-file ./packages/stream-provider/.env browserd-provider:local
 ```

 ### Locally